 We sell most of our products to international customers.
 Our principal export markets are North America (mainly the United States), Europe (mainly Germany) and Asia.
 Other markets are other European countries (such as the United Kingdom), Australia and Africa.
 Sales to international customers are made directly by us to our customers.
 We sell all of our products in United States Dollars and Chinese Renminbi and pay for our material components principally in United States Dollars, Hong Kong Dollars and Chinese Renminbi.
 Most factory expenses incurred are paid in Chinese Renminbi.
-Because the Hong Kong Dollar is pegged to the United States Dollar, in the past our only material foreign exchange risk arose from potential fluctuations in the Chinese Renminbi and a devaluation in United States Dollars.
+Because the Hong Kong Dollar is pegged to the United States Dollar, in the past our only material foreign exchange risk arose from potential fluctuations in the Chinese Renminbi and devaluation in United States Dollars.
 For the reasons discussed in the paragraphs below, management believes that it may be possible that there will be some fluctuation in the coming year.
-During the fiscal year ended March 31, 2022, we experienced a foreign currency exchange loss of approximately \$79,000.
+During the fiscal year ended March 31, 2023, we experienced a foreign currency exchange gain of approximately \$22,000 (2022: loss of \$79,000).

-A summary of our debts from our banking facilities utilized as at March 31, 2022 and 2021 that were subject to foreign currency risk follows:
+A summary of our debts from our banking facilities utilized as at March 31, 2023 and 2022 that were subject to foreign currency risk follows:

-March 31, 2022 March 31, 2021
+March 31, 2023 March 31, 2022

-US\$ in thousands US\$ in thousands
+- US\$ in thousands US\$ in thousands

-332 992
+54 332